Personal Financial Planning

 Junior Contemporary Business Seminar Series II

 A series of seminars covering topics pertinent to those pursuing a professional accounting career.
 Students are required to attend sessions with the course instructor, attend seminars sponsored by the Department of Accounting, or choose additional acceptable seminars and presentations offered throughout the University.
-Prerequisites: ACTG 12 and ACTG 20.
+Prerequisites: Open to accounting and accounting and information systems majors only, ACTG 12 and ACTG 20.
 (ACTG 20 may be taken concurrently).
 Cross listed with ACTG 172.

 Senior Contemporary Business Seminar Series I